Mimmadi08/pyth-fast-api-practice_1/README.md

-# OMS Order Management REST API
+# For Practice - Order Management REST API

 A production-grade REST API built with **Python FastAPI** connected to the **Oracle OMS Database**, providing full CRUD operations on Pre-Order Headers with API Key authentication.